 Type: Loop/base camp

-Duration: 5 day trek, 2 days travel
+Duration: 5 day trek, 7 days total including travel time

 Group Trips: See online calendar for dates